 Installation Support and Programs Management Directorate

 Huntsville Center is the USACE Installation Support Center of Expertise (ISCX).
 Huntsville Center partners with USACE districts and other government organizations to provide timely, cost effective and consistent installation support.
-ISCX programs include Centers of Standardization; Range and Training Lands; Facilities Reduction; Utility Monitoring and Control Systems; Army Central Metering; Energy Savings Performance Contracting; Energy Engineering Analysis; Energy Information Management, Resource Efficiency Managers; Energy Resilience Conservation Investment Program project validation; Commercial Utilities Program; Access Control Points; Furnishings; Medical Outfitting and Transition; Medical Repair and Renewal; Medical Project Support Services; Facilities Repair and Renewal; Base Operations; Planning and Programming Support; Fuels Recurring Maintenance and Minor Repair Program; Operations and Maintenance Engineering Enhancement; 88th Regional Support Command Project Management; Electronic Security Systems and Information Technology Services.
+ISCX programs include Centers of Standardization; Range and Training Lands; Facilities Reduction; Utility Monitoring and Control Systems; Army Central Metering; Energy Savings Performance Contracting; Energy Engineering Analysis; Energy Information Management, Resource Efficiency Managers; Energy Resilience and Conservation Investment Program; Commercial Utilities Program; Access Control Points; Furnishings; Medical Outfitting and Transition; Medical Repair and Renewal; Medical Project Support Services; Facilities Repair and Renewal; Base Operations; Planning and Programming Support; Fuels Recurring Maintenance and Minor Repair Program; Operations and Maintenance Engineering Enhancement; 88th Readiness Division Program Management Office; Electronic Security Systems and Information Technology Services.

 Ordnance and Explosives Directorate

 The Ordnance and Explosives Directorate safely eliminates or reduces risks from ordnance, explosives and recovered chemical warfare materiel.
 Programs include the Chemical Warfare Materiel Design Center (CWMDC) that investigates and remediates non-stockpile chemical weapons remnants; the Conventional Munitions Design Center that provides support for Formerly Used Defense Sites, Base Realignment and Closure sites and active ranges.
 The Global Operations Division provides ordnance and environmental support, range clearance and landmine clearance services in support of contingency and OCONUS operations.
+Huntsville Center is the USACE Life Cycle Project Manager for Chemical Demilitarization, as well as one of nine USACE Centers of Standardization established to be the Army’s life cycle manager for the following facility types: emergency facilities, child and family services, training ranges, and sports and fitness facilities.
 The Chemical Demilitarization Program is nearing completion and this team is being absorbed into the CWMDC.
 The Ballistic Missile Defense Center of Expertise is USACE’s link to the Missile Defense Agency (MDA).
 They provide technical and contract capacity support to USACE for all MDA support activities.

 Huntsville Center provides several programs through the Engineering Directorate.
 Its Medical Facilities Mandatory Center of Expertise partners with USACE districts and divisions to provide expertise for the design and construction of medical facilities for DOD, other federal agencies and foreign governments.
 Huntsville Center also develops medical design and construction policies, technical guidance, procedures, criteria, specifications and standards.
 The Center manages projects from initiation through 35 percent design.
 The directorate’s Environmental Program provides project design and environmental services focusing on investigations and remediation at DOD Superfund level Comprehensive Environmental Response, Compensation and Liability Act and BRAC sites.